 Today’s business landscape is often in a state of flux.
 Whether these changes are cultural, economic, or technological, companies are challenged to keep their businesses relevant in the face of an evolving market.
-No matter how successful a company may be, they can be vulnerable to new trends or rapidly advancing technology.
+No matter how successful a company may be, they can be vulnerable to current trends or rapidly advancing new tech.

 1. Netflix: Online Streaming

 Now an online streaming juggernaut, Netflix started as a DVD rental home delivery service.
 At the peak of its popularity in 2010, Netflix’s DVD-by-mail service had 20 million subscribers.

 In response to the growing popularity of online streaming, Netflix offered the streaming along with their DVD rental service.
 This shift in focus was initially met with some resistance from subscribers who balked at the increased price.
 However, the debut of their critically acclaimed original content, such as House of Cards and Orange is the New Black spurred an increase in subscribers.

 Netflix has since been pulling in substantial growth in revenue and subscriber numbers in recent years.
 Its online streaming business unit is booming with $6.1 billion in revenue and 75 million subscribers in 50 countries, and their DVD-by-mail business is also alive and well.
 5.3 million subscribers still pay for their monthly DVD delivery service.

 Netflix’s reinvention shows that innovation doesn’t necessarily mean forsaking the old in favor of the new.
 By retaining their DVD-by-mail business while growing their online streaming unit, they have been able to retain a loyal customer base while reaching out to new audiences.

 2. PayPal: Full-Service Digital Payments